chaoss/augur/docs/source/getting-started/installation.rst

     # to activate the environment
     $ source $HOME/.virtualenvs/augur_env/bin/activate

-2. Run the install script.
+3. Run the install script.
 This script will:

-- install Augur’s Python library and application server
+- Install Augur’s Python library and application server
-- install Augur's data collection workers
+- Install Augur's data collection workers
-- prompt you for configuration settings, including your database credentials
+- Prompt you for configuration settings, including your database credentials
-- generate a configuration file using your provided settings
+- Generate a configuration file using your provided settings
-- install Augur's schema in the configured database
+- Install Augur's schema in the configured database
-- optionally, install Augur’s frontend and its dependencies
+- Optionally, install Augur’s frontend and its dependencies
-- generate and output an Augur API key
+- Generate and output an Augur API key

 .. note::

     At the very end, the install script will also generate an Augur API key for your database.
 This key will be automatically inserted into your database and then printed to your terminal.
-It's required to use the repo & repo group creation endpoints, so **make sure you save it off somehwere!** There is only one key per database.
+It's required to use the repo & repo group creation endpoints, so **make sure you save it off somewhere!** There is only one key per database.

 .. code-block:: bash